magentabusiness/magentabusiness.github.io/_includes/docs/edge/troubleshooting.md

 ### Read logs

-Regardless of the deployment type, ThingsBoard Edge logs stored in the following directory:
+Regardless of the deployment type, IoT Hub Edge logs stored in the following directory:

 ```bash
 /var/log/tb-edge